 Independence & Responsibility

-Perhaps one of the most important things you have demonstrated in your PhD is your ability to take responsibility for your development.
+Perhaps one of the most important things you have shown in your PhD is your ability to take responsibility for your development.
 A potential employer should see you as someone who does not need constant instructions, but someone who can take ownership of problems and resolve them using their own independent judgement.

 It is unlikely that you will have stuck to your original plan.
 Things happen and you will have been required to adapt on the fly during your PhD.
 This is something employers are looking for.